 Today, some Americans serve local almonds at weddings to symbolize children, happiness, romance, good health, and wealth.
 In Sweden, almonds are hidden in a cinnamon-flavored rice pudding at Christmas to bring next year’s luck to those who find them.
 It is assumed that it was eaten by explorers traveling on the Silk Road between Asia and the Mediterranean Sea.
 It was not long before it took root and flourished, especially in Spain and Italy.
 Today, we often associate walnuts with California, although it was not introduced there until the mid-1700s when they were brought from Spain by the Franciscans Padres.

-The almonds did not come to life immediately after they were grown in California, and it took years of research and crossbreeding to help the almonds adapt to their new cooler environment on the coast.
-By the 1870s, they solved the problem (along with many nuts in the process) and now it’s grown in abundance in the California Valley.
+However, The almonds did not come to life immediately after being grown in California.
+It took years of research and crossbreeding to help the almonds adapt to their new cooler environment on the coast.
+By the 1870s, they solved the problem (along with many nuts in the process), and now, it’s grown in abundance in the California Valley.

 Conditions in which almonds grow for almond cultivation

 The almond tree is a delicate tree, which unfortunately means that it can be as tricky to grow as much as they are delicious.
 The trees require hot and dry conditions, as they especially enjoy areas that have long summers with hot, dry, and sunny weather, and thus a longer growing season.
 However, almond fruits also need a certain amount of coolness (about 200-400 hours a year at temperatures below 45 ° F / 7 ° C) for their buds to open successfully.
 It is why almonds do not adapt well to tropical climates.
 The Almond do not particularly tolerate damp soil and frost and therefore are well suited to places such as Spain.
 It is a problem for early flowering almonds, particularly vulnerable to frost.
 Almond loves the sun.
 Although its fruits tolerate partial shade, they will not flower or bear fruit as if sown in full sunlight.